luiisp/i18n4e/README.md

 i18n4e is a package that offers a modern, quick and easy way to add internationalization support to your Express Js application.

-> Please do not download this package yet, the source files are being developed, the first stable release will be released soon!

-## Loading.. 🚧
-This package is under development, please wait for the first release.

 ## 🚀 Installation
 ```bash
 npm install i18n4e